-The benefit provisions reflected in this valuation are those which were in effect on June 30, 2014.
-No changes in the benefit provisions were made since the preceding valuation.
-The benefit provisions are summarized in Appendix B.
+The benefit provisions reflected in this valuation are those which were in effect on June 30, 2015.
+Due to the passage of House Bill 5900, SUB A, Article 21 after the mediated settlement of lawsuits related to RIRSA, there has been a change to the COLA calculation methodology since the preceding valuation.
+This change is described on page 6 of this report, and all benefit provisions are summarized in Appendix B.